itu-square/quantify_linux_errors/notes/compilation.md

 Also really check out [5] and afterwards check out [4].
 It is some list of what arguments to give when corsscompiling for the different archs.

+Check out [7](github:linux-build-test) to see if I can use that script to auto- compile for all architectures somehow.

 ## References